jaskarangh1/Self-Organizing-Maps/README.md

 A sample SOM created for personal use.
 The SOM illustrates applied health science program correlations to industries.

-Citations:
-*Ahmad, A., & Yusof, R. (2016).
-A Modified Kohonen Self-Organizing Map (Ksom) Clustering For Four Categorical Data.
-Jurnal Teknologi, 78(6-13). doi:10.11113/jt.v78.9275*

-Authors: Jaskaran Ghotra and Stephen Zhao
-Self Organizing Maps: AHS ProgramsAuthors: Jaskaran Ghotra and Stephen Zhao

-Goal: To find the relation between programs and industries and help focus job development for programs to their related industries.
+**Goal**: To find the relation between programs and industries and help focus job development for programs to their related industries.

-Industries Used
+#### Industries Used

 6216 Home Health Care Services